-- From the Dell EMC support site: - a Click the documentation link that is provided in the Location column in the table. - b Click the required product or product version.

-(i) NOTE: To locate the product name and model, see the front of your system.

-- c On the Product Support page, click Manuals & documents. - Using search engines: - Type the name and version of the document in the search box.
+- · From the Dell EMC support site: - 1.
+Click the documentation link that is provided in the Location column in the table. - 2.
+Click the required product or product version. - NOTE: To locate the product name and model, see the front of your system. - 3.
+On the Product Support page, click Manuals & documents. - Using search engines: - · Type the name and version of the document in the search box.